MicrosoftDocs/azure-docs/articles/blockchain/service/connect-geth.md

 ---
-title: Connect Using GETH
+title: Connect Using Geth
-description: Connect to an Azure Blockchain Service network using GETH
+description: Connect to an Azure Blockchain Service network using Geth
 services: azure-blockchain
 keywords:
 author: PatAltimore